 Grow the adult tubers or seedlings in a well drained mix that is neutral to slightly acidic.
 Tuberous species should be planted in a very deep pot at least 6" below the soil.
 Species such as T. azureum, T. hookerianum, T. brachyceras, and T. tricolor should be grown in part to full sun.
 While in growth they need support for the climbing stems such as a trellis or a fence.
 Tropaeolum hookerianum and T. azureum are from coastal habitats and are not hardy.
 Tropaeolum tricolor and T. brachyceras are more hardy.
 When the leaves start turning yellow, stop watering and give the plants a completely dry summer dormancy.
 This group is notorious for staying in dormancy and skipping one or two years of growth.

 Summer growing species can be grown in the same mix as above but they require good watering during growth.
 In the winter these plants will go completely dormant.
 It is not necessary to keep the soil dry during this period.

 Tropaeolum azureum is a slender tender climbing species from Chile with lavender-violet blue flowers with white eyes that can be as large as 4 cm (1.5 inch).
-The photos below were taken by Eugene Zielinski spring 2011 near Pichasca National Monument.
+Photos 1-2 below taken by Eugene Zielinski and photo 3 was taken by Jane McGary spring 2011 near Reserva Nacional Pichasca.

 Photos below were taken by Bill Dijk.
 The last photo shows the container with wire netting attached at planting time for support, which will avoid damage to the delicate new shoots later on.